clangen/autom8-legacy/readme.md

 ### autom8 client for Android ###

-The autom8 Android app makes use of the (Retrolambda Gradle plugin)[https://github.com/evant/gradle-retrolambda].
+The autom8 Android app makes use of the [Retrolambda Gradle plugin](https://github.com/evant/gradle-retrolambda).
 Make make sure you have JDK 8 installed, and have set the JAVA8_HOME environment variable appropriately.

 1. Install Android Studio 2.0 or newer.
 2. Import the project